How Long Do Edibles Last?

 The Takeaway

 The varying nature of edibles means no one should assume the dosage of a new product.
-Remember, 20mg of one product doesn't mean the same for the following 20mg product.
-It's a mistake newcomers make often, and one should be wise to avoid.
+Remember, 20mg of one product doesn't mean the same for another 20mg product.
+Newcomers often make this mistake, and one should avoid it.
 Instead, start low and go slow when trying new products, being patient to find the correct dose.

 You might also like: